 Entrepreneurs are typically people who create new businesses and are actively involved in the operations.
 They usually assume most of the financial risk and hopefully enjoy most of the business success.
 Many CEOs or owners of interior design firms started their businesses as entrepreneurs.
 As that business grows, however, the challenge is, as John Maxwell shares: “One is too small a number to achieve greatness.”
-The challenge can be identifying when it’s time to let go of control and then finding the willingness to do so.
+The challenge can be identifying when it’s time to let go of control and scaling your interior design business

 How to Know When to Let Go of Control

 So how do you identify when it is time to let go of control of the day-to-day and start building a team?
 Consider the following.

 Scaling your interior design business while caring for clients

 When things begin to fall through the cracks, take an honest look at your interior design business.
 Are you effectively able to take care of your clients or do you need help?
 Not every designer wants to build a large design firm, but consider the advantages of having even a small team.
 As an entrepreneur, you probably enjoy being the visionary of your firm.
 As the big picture visionary you have a vision, an idea, or a solution to a problem.
 The challenge is if you are consumed with the day-to-day operations, you may find your passion and momentum slowed.

 Do you want to commit to a life sentence of trying to “do it all”?

 You may have reached your current success by controlling the entire process.
 But will that allow for continued growth?
 Are you working nights and weekends just to “keep up”?
 A Forbes article reminds us that you will only be able to reach 5-10% of the potential that could be achieved.
 They also suggest that you could be committing to a life sentence of “doing it all”.
 Is it really worth it to keep full control if it means not scaling your interior design business?